Robert Venables: Wars of the Three Kingdoms

 Almost nothing is known of his career prior to the beginning of the First English Civil War in August 1642, when he raised a company for the Manchester garrison.
 In December, he was captured in a skirmish near Westhoughton, Lancashire but quickly released.
 The Venables family had long-standing connections to the Breretons, one of the most powerful families in Cheshire, and for the rest of the war he served under Sir William Brereton, the senior local Parliamentarian.
 Despite lacking military experience, Brereton proved an energetic and resolute commander, winning minor victories in March 1643 at Middlewich and Hopton Heath.

 Brereton established his headquarters at Nantwich and quickly attained superiority over Arthur Capell, Royalist commander in Shropshire, Cheshire, and North Wales.
 From August to September 1643, Venables was based at Cholmondeley, which he used as a base for attacking nearby Royalist garrisons.
 These supported the blockade of Chester, a town essential for funnelling men and material from Royalist areas in Ireland and North Wales.
 Their success led to Capell's replacement by Lord Byron in October 1643.

-Byron assembled an army of over 5,000, many of whom were veterans from the war in Ireland, and defeated the Parliamentarians at the Second Battle of Middlewich in December.
+Byron assembled an army of over 5,000, including many veterans from the war in Ireland, and defeated the Parliamentarians at the Second Battle of Middlewich in December.
 Brereton appealed to Sir Thomas Fairfax for support, and their combined force routed the Royalists at Nantwich in January 1644.
 Having lost over 1,500 men and most of his artillery, Byron retreated into Chester, and Venables spent much of the next two years as governor of Tarvin.
 When Chester finally surrendered in February 1646, Brereton recommended him as governor, but instead the position went to Irishman Michael Jones.
 Now a lieutenant colonel, Venables spent the next few months reducing Royalist garrisons in North Wales before the war ended in June.